 Once the Everlys made that crossover a stunning reality, mountain harmony was as deep a root in the rock & roll tree as the call-and-response styles that had grown out of white and black gospel and bel canto arrangements which, melded into a cacophony, someone was fated, if not bound, to call “doo wop” (insert your preferred spelling/hyphenation here).

 All of which brings us the 60s, when Everlys’ harmonies went everywhere, providing a launching pad for whatever happened whenever anyone wanted to sing close or contrapuntal harmony—as opposed to call-and-response or choral harmony—with an ear for the charts.

 Of course other elements were added along the way—urban folk, in particular, had its own traditions—but the bedrock remained.
 By the time Peter, Paul and Mary, straight out of Greenwich Village, put Bob Dylan on the charts for the first time with “Blowin’ in the Wind” in 1963, they owed more to the Everlys than they did to the Weavers (even if they’d have died before admitting it).
-By the time the Beach Boys, Beach Boys from the other coast, hit the top ten in same year, Brian Wilson had married the basic concept to the posher elements of the Four Freshman and opened up a sound as big as the ocean.
+By the time the Beach Boys, chiming in from the other coast, hit the top ten in same year, Brian Wilson had married the basic concept to the posher elements of the Four Freshman and opened up a sound as big as the ocean.
 By the time John Lennon and Paul McCartney, paying direct homage, stood eight feet apart and doubled the lead of “I Want to Hold Your Hand” on the Ed Sullivan show in February 1964, the sound was ready to take over the world.

 About two-and-a-half minutes later, it did.
 The age of vocal harmony had descended.